Trevor Rabin: Personal life

-In 1978, Rabin married Shelley May, whom he first met at school.
+Rabin has been married to his wife Shelley May since 1978.
+The pair first met when they were at school.
 They have resided in Hollywood, Los Angeles since 1984 and have one son, Ryan.
-Ryan has been the drummer for The Anthem, The Outline, and Grouplove.
+Ryan is a drummer and record producer, and a former member of The Anthem, The Outline, and from 2009 to 2017, the alternative rock band Grouplove.

+In 1987, Rabin said of his time in South Africa: "I can't remember the feeling of living there anymore.
+It's like it was in another life.
+That's sad in a way.
+It is my country ...
+I don't live there but carry South Africa with me."
+He said that Yes were offered to perform in Sun City, but Rabin refused as it was indirectly sanctioning the country's apartheid system.
 In 1991, Rabin became a naturalised US citizen.
-Rabin is the godfather to Yes drummer Alan White's son.
+He is a godfather to former Yes drummer Alan White's son Jesse.

 Awards

 Rabin has received eleven Broadcast Music Incorporated film score awards and a Lifetime Achievement Award from the Temecula Valley International Film Festival.

 In June 2011, Rabin received an award at the 26th ASCAP Film and Television Music Awards in the Top Box Office Films category for The Sorcerer's Apprentice (2010).
-On 28 June 2012 Rabin received a Henry Mancini Award at the 27th ASCAP Film & Television Music Awards.
+On 28 June 2012, Rabin received a Henry Mancini Award at the 27th ASCAP Film & Television Music Awards.
 Rabin also performed "Owner of a Lonely Heart" with his son's band Grouplove.

+In 2017, while still a member of ARW, Trevor Rabin was inducted into the Rock and Roll Hall of Fame along with fellow members of Yes.
+He performed on "Owner of a Lonely Heart" and 'Roundabout," the latter which featured Geddy Lee of Rush on bass guitar.

 Influences

 Rabin names Bernard Herrmann as his favourite score composer.
 He has named Arnold Schoenberg as one of his favourite classical composers, and him and other classical composers – Beethoven, Ravel, Elgar and Tchaikovsky – as influences.